kazurayam/KS_ObjectRepositoryGarbageCollector/docs/index.md

 Any Katalon project with a lot of unused Test Objects is hard to maintain.
 Users would want to remove the garbages but, of course, they do not want to break their projects.
 Therefore they definitely want a tool that provides a list of unused Test Objects.

-*Unfortunately Katalon Studio provide no tool to find unused Test Objects.*
+*Unfortunately Katalon Studio provides no such tool that tells you unused Test Objects.*